Southpaw Grammar: Musical style

 Spin magazine described the album's musical style as "[differing] from the crushed flowers studio formalisations of last year's Vauxhall and I, building instead on the earlier Your Arsenal, Morrissey's sly, unexpected blending of rockabilly and glam."

 Release

-Southpaw Grammar was released on 28 August 1995 by record labels RCA in the UK and Reprise in the US.
+Southpaw Grammar was released on 28 August 1995 by record labels RCA in the UK and Reprise in the USA.
 On its release Southpaw Grammar was an eyebrow-raiser for fans and critics alike.

 On 27 April 2009 Sony BMG released a remastered version of Southpaw Grammar in the UK.
 This version included a substantially altered running order, three previously unreleased tracks, "Honey, You Know Where to Find Me", "You Should Have Been Nice to Me" and "Fantastic Bird" (the last of which dates from the Your Arsenal sessions) as well as a single B-side "Nobody Loves Us".
 The digital version from iTunes Store adds live versions of "London" and "Billy Budd", recorded in London.